 Given that the access is shared among a select few, it can be difficult to conduct a truly worthwhile interview because each journalist understandably has their own stories in mind.
 Consequently, the conversation can be disjointed and limited but at this stage it’s often the last chance you’ll get to converse with them away from the hoopla of fight week.

-Grand Arrivals takes place at lunchtime on Tuesday when the fighters walk into the MGM Grand reception hall (presuming the fight is taking place at the hotel or the nearby T-Mobile Arena), fans behind roped barriers eagerly gather with their camera phones placed high in the air.
+Grand Arrivals takes place at lunchtime on Tuesday when the fighters walk into the MGM Grand reception hall (presuming the fight is taking place at the hotel or the nearby T-Mobile Arena).
+Fans behind roped barriers eagerly gather with their camera phones placed high in the air.
 The boxers generally emerge separately, say a few largely uninteresting words to the designated broadcaster, wave to fans, pose for the odd photograph then disappear.
 If lucky, you might be able to grab a word with the fighters but it’s in passing and not exactly the kind of content to shake up the world.
-However, this whole circus does allow you to get an early feel for the anticipation of the contest purely from the amount of fans that turn up and the atmosphere they create.
+However, this whole circus does allow you to get an early feel for the anticipation of the contest purely from the amount of fans that turn up and the noise they make.

 Later, in the afternoon, is when we get the final main event press conference.
 This used to be on a Thursday but has been moved forward to give the fighters a less cluttered build-up and the marketeers an extra day to sell the fight.
 This will take place in one of the theatres in the MGM – often David Copperfield – and can be long and drawn out with minimal input from the fighters as the promoters, particularly if exclusively from America, spend a long time thanking sponsors and the like.
 Again, there are media huddles at the end.